Mujahid2000/Market-Place-Website-Client/README.md

 live link:  https://taskla-market-place.web.app/

+five bullet points-

 1. I have a home page in this project where I show some job posts in the form of category tabs.
+2. I have created a route in the navbar called AddJob.
+With which a user can post jobs.